akobirrustamov/akobirrustamov/README.md

 - 🎯 Telegram voting & application bots with file uploads and status tracking
 - 📊 Real-time admin dashboards with export to Excel/PDF
 - 🎥 Video-based tasks with localStorage sync and smart timing
-- 🧾 Nomenklatura & document handling systems with React + Spring Boot
+- 🧾 Document handling systems with React + Spring Boot
 - 🌐 SEO-ready university websites with Google/Yandex indexing

 ----